HPPProteome/HPP_TargetList/build_pipeline/README.md

 # Link_to_fasta:
 -	Downloads the newest version of GENCODE’s Protein-coding transcript translation sequences FASTA file and unzips it into gencode.pc_translatioan.fa and atlasLink.xlsx from peptideAtlas_link.py and links the UniProtKB ENSP numbers with the GENCODE FASTA file to get GENCODE CDS length.
 Gene symbols are used when a ENSP is not present.
--	Outputs: Supplimental_table_1_v47.xlsx, which is the most complete table.
--	Also outputs: No_Uniprot_Entry.xlsx, which is a collection of GENCODE entries with no corrosponding UniProt ID.
+-	Outputs: No_Uniprot_Entry.xlsx, which is a collection of GENCODE entries with no corrosponding UniProt ID.
 No_Fasta_entry.xlsx, which is a list of all GENCODE proteins in the GTF file but not in the FASTA file.
 Identical_UniProtKB_entries.xlsx, which is a list of all ENSG numbers that point to the same UniProt ID.
 PE5_Protiens.xlsx, which is a list of all proteins with a UniProtKB PE score of 5.
-Sequence_table.xlsx, which is Supplimental_table_1_v47.xlsx, except it includes the genes with their amino acid sequences; if a gene sequence is not present in the GENCODE FASTA file the sequence MJA is included instead.
+Sequence_table.xlsx, which is the table of all genes with their information and amino acid sequences; if an amino acid sequence is not present in the GENCODE FASTA file the sequence MJA is written instead.

 # Fasta_builder.py
 - Takes in sequence_table.xlsx and downloads the UniProtKB FASTA file for all genes.